Hertzole/gold-player/README.md

 1. Go to the [releases tab](https://github.com/Hertzole/gold-player/releases) and download the latest .unitypackage version.
 2. In Unity, import the package either by dragging it into your project or right-clicking in your project window - Import package - Custom package
 3. **Include all the files in the editor/runtime folder.** Components you don't want can be removed with script defines/project settings.
 You may remove examples if you want to.

+### Development branch:
+There's a development branch you can use to get the latest features in package manager format. **This branch may be unstable and features are not production ready!**
+In the package manager, enter `https://github.com/Hertzole/gold-player.git#dev-package` instead.
+In your manifest, enter `"se.hertzole.gold-player": "https://github.com/Hertzole/gold-player.git#dev-package"` instead.

 ### Updating:
 **Package manager version:** Remove the package and add it again.